 Flat-panel televisions are often powered by liquid crystals or light-emitting diodes (LEDs).
-Unlike earlier televisions which had a matte finish, modern flat panels have a glossy screen finish.
+Modern televisions come in glossy finishes, as opposed to matte ones.
 This was most probably done to reduce the cost.

-As a result, room lights or lights from windows are frequently reflected from the glossy finished screen.
+As a result, lights from rooms or windows reflect frequently from the glossy screen.
 This results in an unwanted glare on the TV.

 10 Methods to Reduce TV Glare?

-Fortunately, there are certain things you can do to improve your ability to view your television.
-Here, are some actions you may take to reduce TV glare.
+Fortunately, there are certain things you can do to improve the display quality of the TV.
+Here are some actions you may take to reduce TV glare.
 While we will discuss 10 powerful methods, but if you get the best Anti Glare TVs in the first place, you may not face the glare altogether.

 1-Anti-Glare Tv films:

-To use this anti-glare TV film, the wet method is most suggested for applying to your TV, also known as anti-glare TV screen spray, for which you will need a one-litre spray bottle set to extremely tiny water droplets.
+To use this anti-glare TV film, the wet method is the most suggested one.
+It is also known as anti-glare TV screen spray. for which you will need a one-liter spray bottle set to extremely tiny water droplets to apply to the TV.
 Do not use tap water; instead, use mineral water because the calcium in hard tap water will leave marks.

-Under the film, you’ll also need Johnson’s baby no tear shampoo or an equivalent squeegee to remove air bubbles or excess water, a microfiber cloth to mop up excess water once released, and alcohol-based sprays or wipes.
+Under the film, you’ll also need Johnson’s baby shampoo or squeegee to remove air bubbles or excess water. a microfiber cloth to mop up excess water once released, and alcohol-based sprays or wipes.

 It will be handier if you carry a torch with you.
 Apply water to the screen with a spray bottle and clean it with wipes.
 After cleaning it, remove the anti-glare film and discard the backing layer.

-Lightly spray the shampoo and water solution on the screen, line up the edge of your film to the surface you want to cover and place it on the surface.
+Lightly spray the shampoo and water solution on the screen. line up the edge of your film to the surface you want to cover and place it on the surface.
 It is also known as a DIY anti-glare TV screen.
-Anti-glare films help to minimize glare by up to 95%.
+Anti-glare films help to diminish glare by up to 95%.

 2-Find the best spot for TV

 To avoid the glare, you need to find a spot for your Tv in your home.
-Depending on the way your home faces and where your windows are located, there may be a sweet spot in your house where the TV will not be disturbed by light.
+Depending on the direction of the house or windows, you should set your TV.
+Also, there may be a sweet spot in your house where light won’t disturb the TV.

-Analyze the light flow in the TV room to check if such a place exists, and then pinpoint the location where the light reaches the fewest people.
-Corners are generally wonderful places to put the TV because the light cannot reach them.
-Also, remember that the sun rises in the east and sets in the west, and position your television accordingly.
+Analyze the light flow in the TV room to check if such a place exists. afterwards, pinpoint the location where the light reaches the fewest people.
+Corners are generally wonderful places to put the TV because the light cannot reach them. remember that the sun rises in the east and sets in the west, before positioning the TV.